keuller/knockout-rest/README.md

 ##Defining REST service

+`knockout-rest` is just a wrapper to jQuery's ajax methods.
+This is the reason why we need jQuery.
+To define a REST service in view model is so simple, by adding this line in your code:

+	var service = ko.rest.service(['endpoint_url']);

+After invocation this method, it will return an instance of REST service object provided by `knockout-rest`.
+This object provide to us a few methods that allow us make requests to the service, with no bother us with implementation details of $.ajax API.

+##Defining server side REST endpoints

 In the server side we expect the follows endpoint convention:

   1. GET  /api/cities     : will return a list of cities;